 However, if you cook your meatballs this way every time, you’re bound to have a bored family on your hands.
 There’s more than one way to use that bounty of frozen meatballs, so have fun with it.

-For example, cranberry sauce, chili and grape jelly, or orange marmalade can all infuse those frozen meatballs with heavenly flavors in your crockpot to give them a homemade taste.
-Or you can liven up barbecue-style meatballs by adding a splash of bourbon along with vinegar that everyone will love to munch on while watching the big game.
+For example, cranberry sauce, chili, and grape jelly, or orange marmalade can all infuse those frozen meatballs with heavenly flavors in your crockpot to give them a homemade taste.
+Or you can liven up barbecue-style meatballs by adding a splash of bourbon and vinegar.

 Use Them in Other Italian Dishes